rclone/rclone/MANUAL.md

 ## Options

 ```
+  -C, --checkfile string        Treat source:path as a SUM file with hashes of given type
       --combined string         Make a combined report of changes to this file
       --differ string           Report all non-matching files to this file
       --download                Check by downloading rather than with hash.